TECHNIC COSMETICS FIRST IMPRESSIONS

 The mascara I was less-than-impressed with.
 I enjoyed the wand shape, as it had a slight ‘ball’ at the end of it, which meant I could reach my inner lashes and lower lashes really easily.
 However the formula wasn’t up to scratch; I don’t think it did anything to my lashes except coat them in black, whereas I prefer a lot of volume.

-The lipstick is in the shade ‘x’ and is a deep red colour, which I really like.
+The lipstick is a deep red colour, which I really like.
 It’s actually very pigmented and lasts pretty well throughout the day, although it did wear off when I had some food and drink.
 It’s a large applicator, however, which made it difficult to get into the smaller parts of my lips and the formula feels quite dry when applying rather than creamy and smooth.

 Lastly, the eyeshadows!
 I was sent the Metalix liquid eyeshadow, which I got in a metallic pink shade.
 These work like the Stila Magnificent Metals eyeshadows in that they go on as a liquid and dry down completely.
 It didn’t budge, crease or transfer all day and is so beautiful to look at as well – It’s not glittery but it’s very metallic and reflective.